 - 33. The number of persons accommodated at any one time (excluding staff) shall not exceed: XX. - 34.
 Substantial food and non-intoxicating beverages shall be available in all parts of the premises where alcohol is sold or supplied for consumption on the premises. - 35.
-All sales of alcohol for consumption off the premises shall be in sealed containers only, and shall not be consumed on the premises. - 36.
+All sales of alcohol for consumption off the premises shall be in sealed containers only and shall not be consumed on the premises. - 36.
 All public entrances will be supervised by a responsible member of staff at all times when that part of the premises is open to the public. - 37.
 The hours for licensable activities and the opening times may be extended on New Year's Eve from the end of permitted hours to the start of permitted hours on New Year's Day. - 38.
 Notices shall be prominently displayed at any area used for smoking requesting patrons to respect the needs of local residents and use the area quietly. - 39.
 Except in the case of emergencies, after 1am access and egress to the premises shall only be via the main hotel entrance. - 40.
 Licence may not be used until a satisfactory Designated Premises Supervisor is appointed. - 41.
-A Challenge 21 proof of age scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as a driving licence, passport or proof of age card with the PASS Hologram. - 42.
 The Premises Licence Holder shall provide refresher training to staff, at intervals of no more than 12 months, on their obligations under the Licensing Act 2003.
 A written record shall be maintained and kept at the Premises.
-The record shall be available for inspection by an authorised Licensing Officer or Police Officer on request at all times the Premises are open. - 43.
-No licensable activities shall take place at the premises until the premises has been assessed as satisfactory by the Environmental Health Consultation Team at which time this condition shall be removed from the Licence by the licensing authority.
+The record shall be available for inspection by an authorised Licensing Officer or Police Officer on request at all times the Premises are open. - 42.
+No licensable activities shall take place at the premises until the premises has been assessed as satisfactory by the Environmental Health Consultation Team at which time this condition shall be removed from the Licence by the licensing authority. - 43.
+A Challenge 21 proof of age scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as a driving licence, passport or proof of age card with the PASS Hologram.

-Conditions proposed by the Metropolitan Police Service and agreed with the applicant so as to form part of the operating schedule.
+Conditions proposed by the Police and agreed by the applicant to form part of the operating schedule.